 Question 8: How well do you feel the property owner is maintaining your home?

-Ten respondents feel their property is well maintained.
-No respondents felt their home is poorly maintained.
+Ten respondents felt that their property is well maintained.
+No respondents felt that their home is poorly maintained.

 Question 9: Do you feel stressed about your ability to afford monthly housing costs?